 We support people in housing need in towns and villages to self build their own affordable home.
 We provide all the technical and professional input to enable people to get together as a community in a Community Land Trust (CLT) to buy suitable land and build energy efficient, affordable, sustainable homes.

-At the moment we are mainly working in Teignbridge and Torbay in South Devon.
+At the moment we are mainly working in Teignbridge, Buckfastleigh and Plymouth in South Devon.
 Over the next two or three years we expect to also start working in adjacent areas in the South West of England.

 Simple, sustainable house design and construction

-Our architects have come up with a simple adaptable design intended specifically for self-build.
-It includes:
+Our architects provide simple adaptable designs intended specifically for self-build.
+They feature:

 - Passive solar design to make the most of the warmth from the sun – even in winter

-- Very high insulation (straw bale walls and wool based roof insulation) and thermal mass (rammed earth) so you need much less heating
+- Very high insulation (e.g. straw bale walls and wool based roof insulation) and thermal mass (e.g. rammed earth) so you need much less heating

 - Ground floor bedroom and space for shower room to meet ‘Lifetime standards’

-- Either dry compost loos or reed bed system for reduced use of water and sewerage
+- Where permitted, either dry compost loos or reed bed system for reduced use of water and sewerage

 - Rainwater harvesting